turingschool-examples/challenges/mvc-routes.markdown

 # MCV in Rails and RESTful Routes

-Build a small application to display students and their achievements in a database using MVC architecture and RESTful routes.
+Build a small application to display students and their achievements using MVC architecture, RESTful routes, and relationships.

 ### Setup